47 Years Ago: The Byrds Transform Again with ‘The Notorious Byrd Brothers’

 Change, of course, was something the Byrds were already used to.
 In less than three years, they lost three original members.
-Gene Clark, who was responsible for much of the band’s stellar early material, left in 1966, drummer Michael Clarke exited after the sessions for ‘Notorious,’ and the eternal wild card, David Crosby, was booted out in the fall of 1967.
+Gene Clark, who was responsible for much of the band’s stellar early material, left in 1966; drummer Michael Clarke exited after the sessions for ‘Notorious’; and the eternal wild card, David Crosby, was booted out in the fall of 1967.

 Despite, or perhaps because of, all the internal strife, ‘The Notorious Byrd Brothers’ rings out like a glorious chiming bell and remains one of the band’s most loved albums.
 Its consistency is amazing, with one song after another bending one’s mind and inducing a smile.
 ‘Artificial Energy’ kicks things off in fine style.
 Co-written by McGuinn, Hillman and Clarke, it’s a perfect album opener.
 The last song recorded for the album, it bursts forth with punchy horns and driving drums.
-Yes, it’s about speed, and it’s safe to say the lyrics probably wouldn’t fly today.
-“I’m coming down off amphetamine, and I’m in jail cause I killed a queen.”
+Yes, it’s about speed, and it’s safe to say the lyrics probably wouldn’t fly today: “I’m coming down off amphetamine, and I’m in jail cause I killed a queen.”

 ‘Get To You’ and ‘Old John Robertson’ are both country-tinged numbers that glow of the era they sprang from, while ‘Change Is Now’ is one of the band’s most beautiful songs without question, and its jingle jangle guitars resonate for the ages.

 ‘Tribal Gathering’ has David Crosby written all over it.
-He and Hillman worked up this two-minute gem in homage to the ‘Gathering Of The Tribes’ festival held earlier that years in San Francisco.
-‘Dolphin’s Smile’ conjures up its own psychedelic aquatic adventure in all of its two minutes, before the album ends on an eerie note.
-A spacey drone set to a sea shanty waltz, ‘Space Odyssey’ is driven by a swirling wash of keyboards and guitars.
+He and Hillman worked up this two-minute gem in homage to the ‘Gathering Of The Tribes’ festival held earlier that year in San Francisco.
+‘Dolphin’s Smile’ conjures up its own psychedelic aquatic adventure over just two minutes, before the album ends on an eerie note with ‘Space Odyssey.’
+A spacey drone set to a sea shanty waltz, the track is driven by a swirling wash of keyboards and guitars.

-In the Jan.
-15, 1968, edition of the Los Angeles Times, Pete Johnson wrote, “Logically, a group which decays from a quintet down to duo, has to pay for the process with vitality, retaining only a crippled imitation of the old sound, but McGuinn and Hillman still have something to give.”
-The album barely cracked the Top 50 in America, but hit No. 12 in the U.K.
+‘The Notorious Byrd Brothers’ hit No. 12 in the U.K., but barely cracked the Top 50 in America.
+“Logically, a group which decays from a quintet down to duo, has to pay for the process with vitality, retaining only a crippled imitation of the old sound,” Pete Johnson mused the Jan.
+15, 1968 edition of the Los Angeles Times, “but McGuinn and Hillman still have something to give.”

 If there is any fault to find with it, it would be that ‘Lady Friend‘ (released as a single prior to the album) was not included on the LP.
 It is, arguably, the finest song David Crosby ever wrote, simply a perfect pop record.